Joé Dwèt Filé

-He formed his own band Lespada gaining further popularity on YouTube encouraging him to release a mixtape with them followed by own mixtape #ESOLF (Et Si On Le Faisait) in June 2018 followed by a 15-track studio album À deux on 29 March 2019.
+He formed his own band Lespada gaining further popularity on YouTube encouraging him to release a mixtape with them followed by ow mixtape #ESOLF (Et Si On Le Faisait) in June 2018 followed by a 15-track studio album À deux on 29 March 2019.
 He also engaged in a tour that included France, Belgium, Switzerland, USA and at the Olympia in Montreal, Canada.
 He also appeared at the famous La Cigale in Paris.
 He released singles "À deux" in 2019 and "Egoïste" featuring Singuila and "Tu me mens" in 2020 with accompanied music videos established him further.
 On 18 April 2020, he released his EP Eira.
 His single "Jolie madame" in collaboration featuring Ronisia gave him his biggest charting hit on SNEP, the French Singles Chart.
+He released 4 Kampé on October 24 2024.
+The album has been a great success in the Afro Caribbean community.